Wife of jailed Princeton student begs Trump to speak with Iran

 The State Department said it was "deeply concerned" about reports of his and other captives' deteriorating health and said "Iran should immediately release all of these U.S. citizens" on humanitarian grounds.

-The White House last month denied the Iranian government's claim that Trump asked to meet with his counterpart from the Islamic republic last month but was turned down.
+The White House last month denied the Iranian government's claim that Trump asked to meet with his counterpart from the Islamic republic in September but was turned down.

 Trump has branded Iran's government a "murderous regime" and warned of its "sinister vision for the future."